 Passionate front-end evangelist, focused on computer human interaction, with more than 5 years of experience in cloud application development such as NetSuite, GoodData and OpenAir.
 Currently works on products next generation front-end experience in NetSuite UI Brno team.
 Life hacker, fascinated by graphics, psychology and optimization loves to create tools to allow rapid prototyping of designs to make programming fun again.
 In his spare time, he’s always in the move on his kick scooter in the city, running around the trails, cruising the slopes, riding bike or dancing.

-Kurt Wubbels is the Manager of the Operations Tools and Automation group at NetSuite.
+Kurt Wubbels is the Senior Manager of the Operations Tools and Automation group at NetSuite.
 In over a decade with the company he’s been designing systems and solving problems in roles ranging from Systems Engineer to Infrastructure Developer.
 Prior to his career in technology, Kurt spent his weekends traveling the US as a Pokemon master.